Study Abroad Program Overview

 Study at the University of Nicosia (UNIC) and discover a university situated at the crossroad of the ancient and the modern.
 Take courses in international relations to take advantage of these unique surroundings as you study energy security, the geopolitics of the Eastern Mediterranean, and Cyprus’ place within the European Union and the world.
-Study international business, hospitality, tourism, and sports management, and explore the local and international economy, entrepreneurship in Nicosia, and Cyprus’ role as an international financial services hub.
+Study international business and sports management, or explore the local and international economy, entrepreneurship in Nicosia, and Cyprus’ role as an international financial services hub.

 Students are enrolled at UNIC through the Global Semesters office.
 Coursework is available in the School of Business, School of Education, School of Humanities and Social Sciences, School of Law, and School of Sciences and Engineering.
 All courses are taught in English by host university faculty.